-There are many companies offering lease agreements.
-It depends on what you’re looking for.
-Car dealerships, furniture companies, and jewelry dealers may offer lease options in addition to credit and cash programs.
+There are many companies that offer lease agreements, depending what you’re shopping for.
+Furniture stores, auto servicing shops, and jewelry dealers may offer lease options in addition to credit and cash programs.

-When looking at lease options, it’s important that you feel comfortable with the terms of the contract.
-If something feels off or you can’t get answers about specific questions, you should be wary of signing the agreement and look for other lenders.
-Understanding financial lease will help as you consider the many options available in the marketplace.
+When looking at leasing options, it’s important that you feel comfortable with the terms of the contract.
+If something feels off or you can’t get answers about specific questions, you should be wary of signing the agreement and look for other providers.
+Understanding leasing will help as you consider the many options available in the marketplace.

 Snap Finance offers lease-to-own financing for many types of purchases, such as furniture, tires, and jewelry.
 Snap helps customers with bad or no credit get the items they need now and then pay later with plans that work with their paydays.

 Interested in learning more?
 Here’s how it works.

 Snap-branded product offering includes retail installment contracts, bank installment loans, and lease-to-own financing.
 Talk with your local Snap sales representative for more details on which product qualifies at your store location.
 For more detailed information, please visit https://snapfinance.com/legal/financing-options